awpala/my-omscs-notes/cs-6290/14-advanced-caches.md

 <img src="./assets/14-089.png" width="550">
 </center>

-Reviewing the blocking vs. non-blocking caches comparatively (as in the figure shown above), the effectively "induced inactivity" due to the fetching from memory (as denoted by orange in the figure shown above) is reduced in the latter, by a fairly substantial amount (e.g., effectivley a halving), thereby decreasing the corresponding `Miss Penalty` accordingly.
+Reviewing the blocking vs. non-blocking caches comparatively (as in the figure shown above), the effectively "induced inactivity" due to the fetching from memory (as denoted by orange in the figure shown above) is reduced in the latter, by a fairly substantial amount (e.g., effectively a halving), thereby decreasing the corresponding `Miss Penalty` accordingly.

 Accordingly, if three, four, etc. such overlaps can be achieved, there is a corresponding improvement in the `Miss Penalty` reduction in a non-blocking cache relative to an equivalent blocking cache.
 This property is appropriately called **memory-level parallelism** (i.e., a memory-access operation is effectively "parallelized" relative to a single/blocking operation, with corresponding reduction in `Miss Penalty` latency).